Brianna Fortino: Invicta Fighting Championships

-On May 3, 2019, Van Buren competed in the first Phoenix Series tournament.
+On May 3, 2019, Fortino competed in the first Phoenix Series tournament.
 A new one-night tournament to determine a new strawweight champion.
 In the opening round, she faced Manjit Kolekar and won the fight via submission by way of armbar in the first round.
 She moved on to face Juliana Lima in the semi-finals, winning the fight via unanimous decision.
 In the finals, Van Buren faced Kailin Curran.
 She submitted Curran in the second round with a rear naked choke to become the new Invicta FC Strawweight Champion.
 She would later vacate her title in order to sign with the UFC.

 Ultimate Fighting Championship

-On her UFC debut, she faced Lívia Renata Souza, replacing injured Cynthia Calvillo, on July 13, 2019 at UFC Fight Night: de Randamie vs. Ladd.
+On her UFC debut, she faced Lívia Renata Souza, replacing injured Cynthia Calvillo, on July 13, 2019, at UFC Fight Night: de Randamie vs. Ladd.
 She won by unanimous decision.

-Van Buren faced Tecia Torres on June 20, 2020 at UFC Fight Night: Blaydes vs. Volkov.
+Fortino faced Tecia Torres on June 20, 2020, at UFC Fight Night: Blaydes vs. Volkov.
 She lost the fight via unanimous decision.

 Fortino was scheduled to face Jessica Penne on July 16, 2022, at UFC on ABC 3.
 However, Fortino withdrew in early June for unknown reasons and was replaced by Emily Ducote.

+On October 8, 2024, it was reported that Fortino was removed from the UFC roster.

 Personal life

-Van Buren's moniker "Tha Bull" or "The Bull" was coined by her grandfather when she was young as she used to running around with such attitude that her grandfather called her "El Torito", "The baby bull" in Spanish.
+Fortino's moniker "Tha Bull" or "The Bull" was coined by her grandfather when she was young as she used to running around with such attitude that her grandfather called her "El Torito", "The baby bull" in Spanish.

 Brianna and her husband Lukas Fortino got married in October 2020, and she officially began using Fortino as her last name also in the UFC.
 The pair welcomed their first son Jackson in 2021.